Rice Township, Pennsylvania: Geography

 According to the United States Census Bureau, the township has a total area of 28.9 sqkm, of which 28.3 sqkm is land and 0.6 sqkm, or 2.24%, is water.
 Rice is part of the Mountain Top region of Luzerne County.
 I-81 travels north to south through the western half of the township.
 Homes, businesses, thick forests, and lakes (e.g., Boyle Pond, Lake Blytheburn, Laurel Lakes, and The Ice Ponds) make up most of the municipality.
 There are several neighborhoods in Rice (one of which is Laurel Lakes).
 There are also several streams in the township (e.g., Big Wapwallopen Creek, Little Wapwallopen Creek, and Nuangola Outlet).

 Law enforcement

-Law enforcement is provided by the Rice Township Police; they currently employ up to six full-time officers.
+Law enforcement is provided by the Rice Township Police; they currently employ up to seven full-time officers, one part-time officer and a dual-purpose K-9 unit.